Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased reserve ammo from 225 to 450

 ### FG42
-* Ammo now gets added at the same time that it does in the reload animation when reloading with an empty clip
 * Upgraded: decreased reserve ammo from 400 to 384

 ### G11